Saumya1610/test-client/README.md

 # Rules –

--If the card drawn from the deck is a cat card, then the card is removed from the deck.
+1. If the card drawn from the deck is a cat card, then the card is removed from the deck.
--If the card is exploding kitten (bomb) then the player loses the game.
+2. If the card is exploding kitten (bomb) then the player loses the game.
--If the card is a defusing card, then the card is removed from the deck.
+3. If the card is a defusing card, then the card is removed from the deck.
 This card can be used to defuse one bomb that may come in subsequent cards drawn from the deck.
--If the card is a shuffle card, then the game is restarted and the deck is filled with 5 cards again.
+4. If the card is a shuffle card, then the game is restarted and the deck is filled with 5 cards again.
-- If the player has any card with him other that exploding kitten card or shuffle card after picking 5 cards the player wins
+5. If the player has any card with him other that exploding kitten card or shuffle card after picking 5 cards the player wins

 # Features